 - To prepare for Kentucky’s Presidential Caucus, compare and contrast your top two candidates and make a voting decision.

-To prepare for a compare and contrast essay, I’ll either give my son a Venn diagram for brainstorming or have him complete a similarities and differences chart.
 Once several comparisons have been brainstormed, I expect him to develop a topic sentence.
 Then, with all the thoughts ordered, all he has to do is write.

 Of course, before we ever get to “everyday” compare and contrast writing prompts, we’ve spent much time using mentor texts to demonstrate the unique ways authors pull together this type of writing.
 The books below are great examples!